jfallmann/MONSDA/docs/source/configurator.rst

 | MONSDA operates from a project folder containing a **config** json file.
-| To enable easy setup and configuration, we host the executable **Configurator**.
+| To enable easy setup and configuration, we host the executable *Configurator* which can be called via **monsda_configure**.
-| The Configurator works as an interactive terminal user interface.
+| The *Configurator* works as an interactive terminal user interface.
 | It supports you in three main things:

-1. Creating the complete initial project folder
+1. Setting up an initial project folder
 2. Creating the configuration file
 3. Modifying existing configuration files easily